arsh1991/Fat-Cat/Project Deliverables/User Story/UserStory.md

 # 3
+As an end screen,
+I want to appear
+When the game ends
+So that the game can be ended, restarted, or the leaderboard can be viewed.

+**Scenario 1:**
+_Given_ that the Fat Cat game is running
+_When_ the main character dies
+_Then_ the end screen associated with character death will appear.
+**Scenario 2:**
+_Given_ that the Fat Cat game is running
+_When_ the main character runs out of time before completing the full game
+_Then_ the end screen associated with time's up will appear.
+**Scenario 3:**
+_Given_ that the Fat Cat game is running
+_When_ the main character completes the entire game within the time limit
+_Then_ the end screen associated with winning the game will appear.

+# 4
+As a game character,
+I want to be able to die
+When I fall into an obstacle
+So that the game ends.

+**Scenario 1:**
+_Given_ that the Fat Cat game is running
+_When_ the main character falls into a river
+_Then_ the main character will die and end the game.
+**Scenario 2:**
+_Given_ that the Fat Cat game is running
+_When_ the main character falls into a spike bed
+_Then_ the main character will die and end the game.
+**Scenario 3:**
+_Given_ that the Fat Cat game is running
+_When_ the main character falls into a hole
+_Then_ the main character will die and end the game.
+**Scenario 4:**
+_Given_ that the Fat Cat game is running
+_When_ the main character jumps over an obstacle
+_Then_ the main character will not die and will continue the game.
+**Scenario 5:**
+_Given_ that the Fat Cat game is running
+_When_ the main character does not reach an obstacle or cannot view an obstacle
+_Then_ the main character will not die and will continue the game.

 As a game player,
 I want to be able to view the high score leaderboard When the game completes
 So that I can see where my current score stands in comparison to other scores.

 As a food entity,